-Be comfortable falling on your face.
-Be comfortable making mistakes.
-Be comfortable enough to mess up.
+Be comfortable falling on your face, making mistakes, and messing up.
 You can't learn unless you fail a few times.

 Besides the people, what is your favorite part about working at Brightspot?

 Probably the free lunches—just kidding!
-(Though, yes, that is one of the perks I really enjoy.)
+Though that is one of the perks I really enjoy!
 I like the office space and being able to come in and see people on a daily basis.
 I also like working with some of the most respected brands in the world.
-It's fun to know that we support the infrastructure of those huge, very successful, very innovative companies.
-So it feels like we are doing really solid work for really solid people and making life easier for all of the teams that use Brightspot.
+It's fun to know that we support the infrastructure of such huge, successful, and innovative companies.
+It feels like we are doing really solid work for really solid people and making life easier for all of the teams that use Brightspot.
 That makes it very rewarding.